mffiedler/svt-case-doc/learn/pbench.md

 The results should show up in 10-15 mins on the [server](http://pbench.perf.lab.eng.bos.redhat.com/results/).
 Important stats: sar (cpu & mem) and iostat folder.

+### Clean up before Rerun
+To run pbench again, no need to register the tools again, but you should run <code>pbench-clear-results</code> on every system.